 However, some guys may still find this process a little fussy.
 If you’re the type of guy who doesn’t have time to fiddle with the shaver head every morning, we have good news for you: self-cleaning shavers.

 Self-cleaning shavers come with a dock and replaceable cartridges of cleaning solution to take care of all that work for you.

 How Often You Should Replace an Electric Shaver Head

-All blades dull after use, and it’s essential to the head-shaving process that your blade be sharp.
+All blades dull after use, even shavers for the back, and it’s essential to the head-shaving process that your blade be sharp.

 You’ll want to avoid letting that problem go too long, as the blades can wear through the protective foil and knick your skin.
 Ouch.

 Also, if the hairs feel like they’re being tugged out of your head rather than sliced neatly, that’s a classic indicator that your blades are simply getting dull.